How the world’s most expensive car brands speak and speak differently.

 There’s no question that this is an appeal to the narcissism of the buyer, their self-image reflected in the shiny bodywork of their new purchase.
 This is a classic example of the Personal Narrative model: the language is used to suggest that the product will allow the busy-but-discerning executive to fly higher.
 There are alternative narrative models being used.
 In particular, the older brands such as Jaguar and Lincoln draw upon their pedigree, using a blending of Foundational and Historical brand narrative models.
 Newer brands like Lexus and Infiniti use a Visionary narrative model, emphasizing innovation and new experiences.

 Porsche is an interesting deviation.
 Its communications assume a starting point of near perfection, with each new model being an incremental improvement.
 It’s a Myth-Making narrative model.

 Ultra-Luxury: A Cut Above

-In ultra-luxury sector, the language centres on the feelings available to you as a passenger.
+In the ultra-luxury sector, the language centers on the feelings available to you as a passenger.
 The central axis remains Power, but the notion is that Grace is a rejection of any overt display of Power.

 In the brands’ lexicon, abstract and concrete nouns such as “leather”, “comfort”, “experience”, “craftsmanship” abound.
 As a group, these concepts echo the Renaissance notion of sprezzatura, an (apparently carelessly achieved) quality of effortlessness.
 This is best illustrated by Bentley’s prominent display of its founder’s desires: “To build a fast car, a good car, the best in its class.”
 This sentence can be so admirably blunt because of the sophistication that is inherent in the brand’s identity